2023Deep/DogWalker/README.md

 # DogWalker

+Product Description
-Platform to find nearby dog parents who can take care of your dog while you go on a vacation
+  Platform to find nearby dog parents who can take care of your dog while you go on a vacation Technologies used
   HTML, CSS, Bootstrap